 Use the Surroundings to your advantage!
 So many times, people ignore things as if they were set pieces.
 Those fortifications?
 Completely helpful!
 You can use them as Line of Sight blocks to protect healers; you can lay Area of Effect damages in the entrance and around the sides so people can't get in or out (or Ninja through), etc. On ramps?
 AoE the ramps, trail, etc., so Ninjas can't get past, or attackers have to pay a toll of HP.
 Many people won't go through AoEs even if they do little to nothing (because raid AoE can kill, and they learned to fear them).

 Adrenaline can be of MUCH use when combined with Surroundings.
 Caster AoE can be amazing at blocking a pass, ramps, or hitting people cornered in rocky areas!
 They are also amazing at defending a node under attack.
 Clears out the area if a zerg is coming too.
-Ranged AoE is a little less useful, but can clear our ramps, a pass, or if there is a choke hold in rocks or fortifications the enemy is streaming through.
+Ranged AoE is a little less useful, but can clear our ramps or a pass.
+If there is a choke hold in rocks or fortifications, the enemy is streaming through.
 It is less effective at defending nodes, but people move quick when they see it coming.
 Healers and tanks, you should know from dungeons and raids when to use yours!
 With big rushes and defense!

 There is more advice in the tips and tricks section below!